Lillian McNeill Palmer: Biography

 In the middle of 1908, Palmer and Williams travelled to Europe and Asia to study art and architecture, specifically the Arts and Crafts movement that influenced Palmer's hammered metalwork.
 She did not have a formal training even if she took courses in metal crafting and electrical design in Vienna and later, back in the United States, power-efficient lighting and lighting placement for reducing eye strain in Chicago.
 They were back in the United States in January 1909.

 Palmer and Williams moved to San Francisco where Williams' designed their own house on Broadway.
 In 1910, Palmer opened the "Palmer Copper Shop" on Sutter Street.
 She specialized "in designing fixtures that not only attain the desired lighting effects in a given room, but also conform to the style and contour of the room and the usage to which it is to be put.
 [The Palmer Shop's] substantial and widespread success is indicated by the fact that its electric fixtures are sought for and shipped to New York, Alaska and Mexico".
-Today, her lamps are collectors' items.
+Today, her lamps are collector's items.
 This time it was she that stole artists from van Erp, Harry St. John Dixon (1890–1967) and van Erp's nephew, August Tiesselinck (1890–1972), who worked for Palmer for a number of years.
 With the beginning of the World War I, metal was scarce, and Palmer was forced to close the shop in 1917.

 In 1917, Palmer founded the Women's Business and Professional Club in San Francisco and was an active member and/or officer in many California State women's clubs.
 She was a public speaker, among her talks: "Electric Lighting of Dwellings from the standpoint of health, economic operation, science and ornament", "Starting in Business with Ninety Cents and No Experience", "Housewives Learning to Wield Saw and Hammer", and "Women as Builders of Business".

 Palmer went back to metal work in 1932 and sometime in the late 1930s, Williams and Palmer moved to Los Gatos, where Williams designed their house.
 Williams died in 1942.
-Lillian Palmer died in 1961 and they are now resting together at Los Gatos Memorial Park.
+Lillian Palmer died in 1961 and they are now resting together at the Los Gatos Memorial Park.

 Exhibition

-At Home With Arts & Crafts was an exhibition of the SFO Museum at the International Terminal, from April 22, 2017, to December 10, 2017.
-It showcased also works by Lillian Palmer.
+At Home With Arts & Crafts was an exhibition hosted by the SFO Museum at the International Terminal, running from April 22, 2017, to December 10, 2017.
+The exhibition featured works by Lillian Palmer among others.